Mojave Phone Booth

-Believe it or not, we went out there a few times to spend a few hours answering phone calls, mostly from England and Germany.
+Believe it or not, we went out there a few times to spend a few hours answering phone calls, mainly from England and Germany.
 They asked if we were really out in the middle of the desert.
 Really far out in the desert, miles from civilization?
 And if it was hot?
-And why we were out there answering calls?
+And why were we out there answering calls?
 That last one was a good question.

 If you are interested in learning more about the story of the Loneliest Phone Booth.
 Check out the site that started it all: The Deuce of Clubs.
 Doc has even written a book on it!
 (For reals!)